The City of Turku has three extensive spearhead projects derived from the city strategy:

 The transport planning unit is responsible for the traffic technical maintenance, planning and development of the transportation system (apart from public transport) in accordance with requirements of functionality, safety and sustainable development.
 The unit monitors the development of safety and the amount of traffic within the transport network and participates in the maintenance of regional transport model

-The planning unit is responsible for organising the master plans and city plans that guide construction in the city, along with organising related involvement and compilation of reports.
-The tasks of the unit also include preparing deviation decisions and planning need decisions.
+The planning department is responsible for organising the master plans and city plans that guide construction in the city, along with organising related involvement and compilation of reports.
+The tasks of the department also include preparing deviation decisions and planning need decisions.

 The city surveying and geographic information matrix is responsible for plot divisions, cadastral surveys of city plan area and maintenance of real estate register, house numbering of properties, production and maintenance of geographic information data, geographic information systems and customer service in the division.